AchmadHafid/SimplePref/README.md

 Compatibility
 -------------

-This library is compatible from API 21 (Android 5.0 Lollipop) & AndroidX.
+This library is compatible from API 26 & AndroidX.

 Download